jhpyle/docassemble/_docs/docker.md

 # <a name="single server arrangement"></a>Quick start

+If you just want to test out **docassemble** for the first time, follow the instructions in this section, and you'll get **docassemble** up and running quickly in a [Docker] container, whether you are using a laptop or [AWS].

+However, you should think of this as an educational exercise; don't start using the container for serious development work.
+For a serious implementation, you will want to go through additional setup steps, such as configuring [HTTPS] for encryption and [data storage] for the safe, long-term storage of development data and user data.

+## <a name="starting"></a>Starting

 Once [Docker] is installed, you can install and run **docassemble** from the command line.

 To get a command line on Windows, run [Windows PowerShell].